We use our own and third-party cookies to personalize the requested service, as well as to analyze our

 • Recovery and ambulation is immediate, reducing post-surgical time and sick leave.

 • Osteosynthesis materials (screws, needles, etc.) are not used, being the recovery faster.
-The fixings are obtained by some special bandages and the use of a special post-surgical shoe.
+The fixings are obtained by some special bandages and the use of a special

 • Hospital admission is not required, it is an outpatient surgery.